gauthiermarrimpoey/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc/how-to-configure-adobe-connector.md

 ## Prerequisites

+- Nuxeo Web UI
+- Nuxeo DAM
-- Nuxeo Web UI, Nuxeo DAM, Nuxeo for Adobe CC
+- Nuxeo for Adobe CC
-- **External Templates** > **Default Adobe CC Connector Configuration** Once the template installed 5 new page providers appear on your Studio project:
+- **External Templates** > **Default Adobe CC Connector Configuration**</br>
+  Once the template installed, 5 new page providers appear on your Studio project:
-    - adobe-connector-all-images
+    - `adobe-connector-all-images`
-    - adobe-connector-browse
+    - `adobe-connector-browse`
-    - adobe-connector-other_primary
+    - `adobe-connector-other_primary`
-    - adobe-connector-other_secondary
+    - `adobe-connector-other_secondary`
-    - adobe-connector-search
+    - `adobe-connector-search`

 ## Search Tab

 By default the Search tab is configured to search all pictures.
 But it's possible to customize it to only search specific document, videos, etc.

-Let's say that you only want to display   customize it to display only our custom document type:
+Let's say that you only want to customize it to display only your custom document type, to do so:

 1. On Studio Modeler, go to **Page Providers** > **adobe-connector-all-images**
 1. In "Query Filter":